vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-definition-statements/create-tag-edge-syntax.md

     | DEFAULT <default_value>
 ```

-Nebula's graph schema is composed of tags and edges, either of which may have properties. `CREATE TAG` statement defines a tag with the given name. `CREATE EDGE` statement is to define an edge type.
+Nebula's graph schema is composed of tags and edges, either of which may have properties. `CREATE TAG` statement defines a tag with the given name.
+While `CREATE EDGE` statement is to define an edge type.

 There are several aspects to this syntax, described under the following topics in this section: